marqo-ai/marqo/examples/MultiModalSearch/article.md

 # the fields we do not want to embed
 non_tensor_fields = ['_id', 'price', 'blip_large_caption', 'aesthetic_score', 's3_http']

-# define how we want to comnbine the fields
+# define how we want to combine the fields
 mappings = {"multimodal":
                          {"type": "multimodal_combination",
                           "weights":